 This sandwich loaf uses a sponge starter method before two rises.
 Mix a small amount of yeast and flour with the warm water, honey, and malt syrup.
 Then leave the sponge until it starts to bubble through the flour on top.

-Mix the sponge with the rest of the pretzel bread ingredients, knead it, and leave it for its first rise in the mixing bowl.
+Mix the sponge with the rest of the pretzel bread ingredients, knead it, and leave the pretzel bread dough for its first rise in the mixing bowl.

 After the first rise, shape the pretzel bread loaf, dip it in the baking soda mixture, and let it rise in the loaf pan for the final rise.

 (Here’s a video from King Arthur Baking showing how to shape a sandwich loaf.)

-Once it has risen about an inch or more above the pan, brush the loaf with the egg wash and sprinkle it liberally with coarse salt.
+Once it has risen about an inch or more above the pan, brush the pretzel loaf with the egg wash and sprinkle it liberally with coarse salt.
 Try not to get the wash on the edge of the pan, or your bread may stick.